 Are They Harmful To Fish?

 But how harmful are Planaria worm species?
 Will they kill your fish and invertebrates overnight or wait until you least expect it to strike?

-No, it is very unlikely for Planaria to affect your fish and larger invertebrates, like shrimp, crabs, and snails; at the same time, Planaria have been known to attack and kill shrimp (see video above).
+No, it is very unlikely for Planaria to affect your fish and larger invertebrates, like shrimp and snails (and also crabs); at the same time, Planaria have been known to attack and kill shrimp (see video above).
 While some species of Planaria are parasitic, they are rarely seen in the home aquarium.
 Instead, most fish tank Planaria species are free-living, burrowing into the rocks and substrate.